zaliven/Phishtank-Visual/README.md

 1. Read data from Phishtank

     The script reads data from Phishtank's API.
-It processes only new data, of logs with '_phish_id' greater than the maximum '_phish_id'
+It processes only new data, of logs with '_phish_id' greater than the maximum '_phish_id' in the database to avoid duplicates.
-    in the database.

 2. Process data using Pandas